BiAPoL/blog/marcelo_zoccoler/omero_scripts/omero_scripts.md

 <img src="figures/omero_screen4.png" width="300">

 There you should provide 3 parameters: the "Data Type" (Dataset or Image), the corresponding ID and one of the pretrained Stardist2D models.
 Then, click on the "Run Script" button.
-The Activities window (magenta square below) should pop-up on the top left, indicating the status of execution.
+The Activities window (magenta square below) should pop-up on the top, indicating the status of execution.
 After the script finish running, it should look like this:

 <img src="figures/omero_screen5.png" width="300">